 - Budget: Balance initial cost with long-term benefits and filter replacement expenses.

-Some of the water filter options discussed in this guide are linked for convenience, allowing readers to explore current pricing and product details if helpful.
+Some of the options discussed in the water filters comparison guide are linked for convenience, allowing you to explore current pricing and product details if helpful.

 As an Amazon Associate, I may earn from qualifying purchases.